Vyral/base-template/_posts/2020-01-30-what-can-you-do-to-lower-your-down-payment.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>Saving up for a down payment can be tough, but it’s easier when you know that you have options.
+Here are three ways to help with your down payment that don’t require saving.</em></p>

 Even if you don’t think you can afford a down payment right now, there are ways for you to purchase a home without one. **A lot of people think they need 20% to put down on a home, but that’s not true.** FHA only requires 3.5% down and other programs only require 3%.&nbsp;

 Even so, a lot of buyers still can’t afford that.
 Here are three ways to buy if you’re in a similar situation: